Food Science Degrees

 Food Science is the study of the chemistry, microbiology, and processing of foods.
 The Food Science concentration is a challenging program and requires a strong background in mathematics, and science.
 The curriculum also meets entrance requirements for medical, dental, and veterinary schools if an additional semester of physics is taken as an elective.

 The B.S. concentration in Food Science is approved by the Institute of Food Technologists (IFT).
 Food Science majors are eligible for $500-$2500 scholarships from IFT and major food companies.
-Several Food Science scholarships are available from the Department and the College.
+Several Food Science scholarships are available from the School of Food and Agriculture and the College.
 University of Maine students have also received scholarships worth approximately $1000 from the Northeast Section of IFT (NEIFT).
 These scholarships are based upon scholastic ability, extracurricular activities, and interests.

 Why should you choose the University of Maine to study food science?
 Our program is small enough to provide a sense of community and encourage interactions among students and faculty.
 Food science classes typically have fifteen or fewer students, allowing for many hands-on opportunities.
 Most students work in a professor’s laboratory during their first two years of college in order to gain experience.
 Students are encouraged to seek industry or government internships and the background working with faculty is often key to successful internship applications.
 In the past few years, our students have interned with NASA, Jeanie Marshal Foods, World Harbors, Cabot Creamery and McCormick’s.
 Seniors are required to complete a research project for additional professional experience.
 Students who complete FSN 512 – Hazard Analysis Critical Control Points receive National Seafood Alliance HACCP certification.
 The Food Science Club is a chapter of the IFT Student Association.
 The Club is open to all students and provides a social as well as professional network.
 The College Bowl team competes against other food science programs at regional events.
 Other club activities include factory tours, barbecues and trips to NEIFT meetings.